jbloomAus/SAELens/README.md

 ### Set Up

-This project uses [Poetry](https://python-poetry.org/) for dependency management.
-Ensure Poetry is installed, then to install the dependencies, run:
+This package is available on PyPI.
+You can install it via pip:

 ```
-poetry install
+pip install sae-lens
 ```

 ### Loading Sparse Autoencoders from Huggingface